ewdlop/AP-Bioloy-12/README.md

 it is Avergardo-body

-# There is no free lunch.
+## There is no free lunch.

-# for each loop, while loop, jump - they are call flow controls
+## for each loop, while loop, jump - they are call flow controls

 Me: kids, they are for loops.
 NOOBS

-#
+## What is graduate remainder?

+Besides the point.